 Senior Physiotherapist with a keen interest in both sports and musculoskeletal physiotherapy, injury management and rehabilitation.
 Zach is driven by a passion to ensure the best therapeutic and performance outcomes for both clients and athletes with a focus on contributing to the success of an athletes team.
-Zach is also Manly Warringah Sea Eagles Head Physiotherapist for the Jersey Flegg Under 20's rugby league team.
+Zach is the currently the physiotherapist for GWS Giants.

 Kate has worked in paediatric physiotherapy since commencing clinical practice in 2006.
 Now largely based at Sydney Children’s Hospital, Kate has a special interest in managing lower limb injuries in children, and has presented widely on these issues at conferences in Australia and abroad, including holding regular clinics in the Pacific Islands.
 Kate has completed a specialist certificate in Paediatric Orthopaedic Physiotherapy at the University of Melbourne.

 Specialist Musculoskeletal Physiotherapist (as awarded by the Australian College of Physiotherapists in 2015) B.Phty, M.Phty (Musculoskeletal), FACP